katzer/cordova-plugin-local-notifications/README.md

 ### User grants exact alarms
 If you use [SCHEDULE_EXACT_ALARM](#exact-alarms-user-grants-permission) for scheduling exact alarms and the user permits the permission in the "Alarms & Reminders", inexact alarms will be rescheduled as exact alarms.
 This is done by a [BroadcastReceiver](https://developer.android.com/develop/background-work/background-tasks/broadcasts) listening to [ACTION_SCHEDULE_EXACT_ALARM_PERMISSION_STATE_CHANGED](https://developer.android.com/reference/android/app/AlarmManager#ACTION_SCHEDULE_EXACT_ALARM_PERMISSION_STATE_CHANGED).
 This action will not be called if the user revokes the permission.
 All exact alarms will be canceld then.

+### Android 15: Alarms get canceled on `Force stop`
+Since Android 15 all pending alarms will get canceled if the user force stops an app, this is a change by Google, see https://developer.android.com/about/versions/15/behavior-changes-all#enhanced-stop-states.
+The alarms will be re-registered, if the user starts the app again.
+If the user clears the app from the app stack the alarms will not get canceled.

+Keep in mind, that force stopping is only known by advised users and if they do it, they have a reason to do this and they should be aware, that the app will no longer function correctly as the System also states when clicking on `Force stop` by showing an alert with the message `If you force stop an app, it may misbehave.`

 ## Actions

 The plugin knows two types of actions: _button_ and _input_.